Why Learn About Litter and Recycling?

 The Pyramid Game, The What and Why of Recycling

-Become contestants on the pyramid game show (Taboo for younger generations).
+Become contestants on the pyramid game show (younger generations won’t get the reference, but it’s fun for them all the same).
 Players attempt to guess a series of words or phrases based on descriptions given to them by their teammates.
 The game focuses on different recyclable material with discussions about recycling between each round.

 Brainstorm different ways to reduce the amount “trash” a person produces, and creative ways to reuse “trash.”
 The highlight of this program is making a craft “reusing” items that would normally be thrown away.
 (The actual craft will depend on the age of the group and the time of year.)